lukekaalim/terraform-plugin-node-SDK/docs/guides/CatSDK.md

 Now, we haven't coded it yet, but someone could edit a cat while we're not looking, updating it's nickname or color directly in the JSON.
 This is a valid case (called "configuration drift") when the state that terraform stores isn't always what's true in the _real world_.

 To help avoid that, we can implement a "read" function that terraform will use the get the true state of any cat.
+If the ID for a cat doesn't exist in the state, then we should also consider that cat destroyed.

 ```js
 const { Unknown, createPlugin, getPlanType } = require('@lukekaalim/terraform-plugin');